thindil/steamsky/bin/doc/MODDING.md

 To change which item type is used for delivery missions, open file *game.dat* in *data* directory and edit line which starts with MissionItemsType.
 Value after equal sign must be existing item type.
 Default value is 'MissionItem'.

+## Food items types
+To change which items types are used as food, open file *game.dat* in *data* directory and edit line which starts with FoodTypes.
+First type is main food type, second type is used by crew members when first type isn't found in ship cargo.
+Values after equal sign must be existing items types, separated by coma and space: `, `.
+Default value is 'Food, RawFood'.

 ## Items